 Q: There is a lot of jargon about EVs I do not understand...

 Yes, there is.
 You don’t need to understand all that stuff to drive them, but it can make buying an EV intimidating.
 The main terms which may be unfamiliar are: 1) kWh (equivalent to fuel capacity = range) and 2) kW ratings for motors (semi-equivalent to horsepower in a GV).
 We can help, then you can forget them and just enjoy impressing your friends!

 General Questions About EVs.:

-Specialty EVs now hold most pure speed records on land and water, but in general, EVs have a top speed of about 150 km/hr.
-Acceleration is great for city-driving: instantaneous, strong and steady.
-EVs have maximum torque available from a stop – unlike ICE vehicles, which have to reach a certain RPM to reach their “power band” (and so shifting gears is necessary).
+Specialty electric cars now hold most pure speed records on land and water, but in general, electric cars have a top speed of about 150 km/hr.
+Acceleration is great for city and highway driving: instantaneous, strong and steady.
+Electric Cars have maximum torque available from a stop – unlike ICE vehicles, which have to reach a certain RPM to reach their “power band” (and so shifting gears is necessary).
 All electric cars are only single-speed, and operate from 0 to about 16,000rpm.

-Q: How far can an EV go in an day?
+Q: How far can an Electric Vehicle go in an day?

 That depends on the size of the battery, it’s condition, and driving conditions.
 Current range varies from 60 km to 500 km on a single charge.
-Most of the EVs we sell have a range of 80-100 km in the winter, and 130-180 km in the summer.
-Daily range is double that amount if destination charging is available; thus, Joe Public is six times more likely to purchase an EV if he or she has access to charging at work.
+Most of the electric cars we sell have a range of 80-100 km in the winter, and 100-200 km in the summer.
+Daily range is double that amount if destination charging is available; thus, Joe Public is six times more likely to purchase an electric car if he or she has access to charging at work.